 5. Kilve Beach

 Kilve Beach is also home to beachcombers as this place has a lot of geological features, here you can see craggy rock cliffs that portray layers of yellow and brown blue fossils.
-This place has a natural abundance of its own, rock pooling and picnic are the other activities to experience amidst the soothing ambiance of the Kilve beach.
+This place has a natural abundance of its own, rock pooling and picnics are the other activities to experience amidst the soothing ambience of the Kilve beach.